arrosyid/event-app/README.md

 ## License

-This project is licensed under the ISC License.
-See the `package.json` file for details.
+This project is licensed under the MIT license.
+See the [LICENSE](https://github.com/arrosyid/event-app/blob/master/LICENSE) file for details.